All Emergency Calls:

 - Lou Girolami

 Together this group of residents represents over 100 years of public safety experience.
-Supervisor Libby Salvucci serves as the liaison, with other Supervisors serving if needed.
-The Committee now meets every other month to assist in organizing a Town Watch program, increasing awareness, communications, and developing long-term goals/initiatives.
-Recommendations will be made to the Board of Supervisors.
+Council member Libby Salvucci serves as the liaison, with other Council members serving if needed.
+The Committee meets every other month to assist in organizing Town Watch programs, increasing awareness, communications, and developing long-term goals/initiatives.
+When necessary, recommendations will be made to Township Council.

 Important Safety Tips

-- Lock your cars. and ensure that all valuables are removed or out of sight
+- Ensure that all valuables are removed or out of sight.

 - Keep your garage doors closed and your doors locked – even when you are home.